-For players who seek a quality shoe with comfort and durability, but don’t want to spend too much, this is a great choice.
-The Gel-Resolution 7 incluses technology from the front to the heel of the shoe that increase comfort on impact, while maintaining excellent responsiveness.
-It is also cushioned well throughout the shoe, including a tongue that keeps debris from getting into the shoe, great for clay court tennis players.
+For players who seek a quality shoe with comfort and durability, this is a great choice.
+The Gel-Resolution includes technology from the front to the heel of the shoe that increase comfort and stability on impact, while maintaining excellent responsiveness.
+It is also cushioned well throughout the shoe, including a tongue that keeps debris from getting into the shoe, making it great for clay court tennis players.

-The only minor complaint about this shoe is that it’s not as breathable as some competitors, and will take a match or two to break in.
+The only minor complaint about this shoe is that it’s not as breathable as some competitors.
 It’s also not recommended for wide feet.

 K-Swiss is a smaller player in the tennis world, but they provide both excellent value and products.
 This K-Swiss shoe is the perfect option for ladies with slightly wider feet and lower arches.

-The Hypercourt Express has great comfort with it’s Seamfree technology.
-It’s outsole and toe protection also make this shoe last longer than most on the market.
-The flexible synthetic and textile upper makes this shoe breath very well, and allows for you move around the court with ease.
+The Hypercourt Supreme has great cushioning and comfort.
+It’s outsole and toe protection also make this shoe last longer than many ladies shoes on the market.
+The flexible synthetic leather upper gives this shoe a secure yet flexible fit allowing you to move around the court with ease.
+The textile collar lining also adds some ankle support.
 This shoe is relatively lightweight compared to other shoes with similar durability.

-Another K-Swiss shoe, the Bigshot Light 3 tennis shoe for men offers great support and stability at a lower cost than competitors.
+Another K-Swiss shoe, the Bigshot Light tennis shoe for men, offers great support and stability at a lower cost than competitors.

-These shoes are not ideal for competitive players (USTA 4.0+) who want to move quickly around the court.
+These shoes are best for beginner or intermediate level tennis players.
+Competitive players (USTA 4.0+) who want to move quickly around the court should consider other shoes.
 The shoe prioritizes support and stability over flexibility and performance.
-But for most recreational players who want to spend under $100 on shoes, the Bigshot Light 3 is a great choice.
+But for most recreational players who want to spend under $100 on shoes, the Bigshot Light is a great choice.

-For women who do not play competitively, and want good value, Adidas’ Barricade Classic Bounce is a great shoe.
+For women who do not play competitively or simply want good value, Adidas’ Courtjam Bounce is a great shoe.

-The Classic Bounce, like most Adidas shoes, has a great combination of stability, comfort, and performance.
+The Courtjam Bounce, like most Adidas shoes, has a great combination of stability, comfort, and performance.
 The Bounce technology provides comfort when your foot strikes the court.
-The textile and synthetic upper add extra comfort and stability. shoes areThese also very durable with extra toe protection and a rubber sole that protects the edges of the shoe.
+The textile and synthetic upper, along with extra cushioning around the toungue and ankle, add both comfort and stability.
+The Adituff technology around the toe add durability and the rubber sole protects the edges of the shoe.

-If the K-Swiss Bigshot shoe above is perfect for beginner to intermediate players seeking stability and support, the Gel-Challenger 12 is ideal for the same level player who wants flexibility and performance.
-Acics used all of their latest, lightweight technology to cut ounces out of this shoe making it fast, and flexible.
+The Gel-Challenger 12 is ideal for an intermediate level player who wants flexibility and performance.
+Acics used all of their latest, lightweight technology to cut ounces out of this shoe making it fast and flexible.

 The toe protection does help with toe drag, however this is not the most durable shoe.
-We don’t recommend it for advanced tennis players who are on the court often.
-The shoe also isn’t the best option for stability or support, if you’ve had injuries.
+We don’t recommend it for advanced tennis players who wear shoes out easily.
+This shoe also isn not the best option for stability or support if you have had injuries.